The flaps on a plane’s wings help generate lift for the plane during take-off and generate drag during landing.

 Fowler flaps are quite common on airliners.

-Are Flaps Always Used During Take-off?
+Flaps Aren’t Always Used During Take-Off

 Most planes can take off without flaps, but they’re very useful for taking off faster.